Oklahoma State Cowboys cross country

 The Oklahoma State Cowboys cross country team is the men's cross country team of Oklahoma State University in Stillwater, Oklahoma.
 The Cowboys compete in the Big 12 Conference at the Division I level in the NCAA and are currently led by 16th year head coach, Dave Smith.

-The Oklahoma State men's cross country program is one of the most decorated in the country, having won five national championships and finishing runner up twice.
+The Oklahoma State men's cross country program is one of the most decorated in the country, having won six national championships and finishing runner up twice.
 The Cowboys have also won 18 conference titles, most recently winning the Big 12 in 2025.

 History

 The Oklahoma State men's cross country program first began in 1917, under the leadership of Ed Gallagher.
 The team cycled through head coaches with limited success until hiring Ralph Higgins in 1935.
 Under Higgins, the Cowboys would make their first NCAA Cross Country Championship appearance in 1939, where they would finish 5th.
 When they made their return 15 years later, they made it count, winning the 1954 national championship in a dominant performance, beating runner–up Syracuse by over 50 points.

 Throughout the rest of the century and into the 2000s, the Cowboy cross country team would maintain reasonable success, winning a handful of Big Eight conference titles and making numerous NCAA championship appearances, but they struggled at posing to be a national championship threat against the likes of Arkansas, Oregon and Stanford, until Dave Smith's hiring in 2006.

 The hiring of Dave Smith instantly elevated Oklahoma State into being one of the best cross country teams in the country.
 The Cowboys won their first conference championship in 13 years in 2008, when Smith led the team to their first Big 12 conference title.
 One year later, Oklahoma State finally won their second national title, winning the 2009 national championship over Oregon.
-The Cowboys immediately won their 3rd national title in 2010, blowing out runner-up Florida State by 120 points.
+The Cowboys immediately won their third national title in 2010, blowing out runner-up Florida State by 120 points.
 After a 2nd–place finish in 2011, Oklahoma State won their third national title in four years in 2012, the school's 4th national championship overall.
 During this time, they dominated the Big 12, winning nine straight conference championships from 2008–16.
-The Cowboys resumed their dominance in 2020, winning another four straight conference titles from 2020–23 and claiming the school's 5th national championship in 2023, beating the powerhouse Northern Arizona team, 49–71.
+The Cowboys resumed their dominance in 2020, winning another four straight conference titles from 2020–23 and claiming the school's fifth national championship in 2023, beating the powerhouse Northern Arizona team, 49–71.
+Oklahoma State would return to the peak just two years later, defeating runner-up New Mexico by 25 points to win the program's sixth national championship in 2025.